Oxycodone, rapid release (By mouth)

 - Diuretic (water pill)

-- Medicine to treat depression or anxiety
+- Medicine to treat depression, anxiety, or mental health

 - Medicine to treat migraine headaches